 Start Your Work Out

 The first element in any exercise program is always the warm up, which greatly reduces the chances of injury while working out.
-Spend the first five to 10 minutes warming up your muscles, increasing your circulation and gradually raising your heart rate.
+Spend the first 5 to 10 minutes warming up your muscles, increasing your circulation, and gradually raising your heart rate.
 Try walking slowly and building up to a slow jog with the treadmill on a zero incline.

 Add Interval Training

-- Include a slow, steady, fast and fastest pace, varying your speed throughout your workout session.
+- Include a slow, steady, fast and maximum pace, varying your speed throughout your workout session.

-- During the fast and fastest intervals, use the higher speed settings to exert maximum intensity effort for a set amount of time.
+- During the fast and maximum intervals, use the higher speed settings to exert maximum intensity effort for a set amount of time.

 - At any time, you can adjust the incline to increase the intensity of your workout, and you will feel a definite difference in the amount of effort you have to exert to maintain your speed.
 Each interval should last for about 30 seconds to a minute, depending on your level of fitness.

 - Start walking with a slow, steady pace at the highest level of incline where you feel your muscles working hard.
 Using long strides, reach your feet forward so that you feel a pull in your steps.
 As you increase the incline, lean forward, and bend your knees as if you were climbing a hill.

 - Remember to lift your knees higher as you increase the incline.
 Faster is not always better; the slow steady pace of this interval keeps you working without using any momentum to help push you forward.

 - Lower the incline and begin side stepping at a steady pace.
 Keep your knees slightly bent during this phase.
 To increase exercise intensity, add a hop in this interval.